meltyourface/blank/posts/Macumba/Macumba-Meditation-Connecting-with-Your-Chosen-Orixá/index.md

 Begin by sitting or lying down comfortably in your sacred space.
 Close your eyes and take three deep, cleansing breaths to center yourself.

-Background music begins: Soft rhythmic drumming specifically associated with the Orixá you have chosen.
+**Background music begins**: Soft rhythmic drumming specifically associated with the Orixá you have chosen.

 We will now start the rhythmic breathing exercise to connect you deeply with the Orixás' presence.